amezqui3/walnut_tda/dryad/README_rotated.md

 Subdirectories are named as `<Locate>_<Row>_<Tree>` to idenfify individual walnuts from different trees.
 See the main README file for more details.

 - `_rotation.csv`: 21x3 array with the following information by row.
+All measurements in milimeters.
 Using python notation, if this CSV is loaded as a numpy array `rdata`, then
     - `rdata[0]`: X,Y,Z coordinates of the center of mass of the walnut
     - `rdata[1:4]`: Rotation matrix on the X axis so that the seal of the walnut is aligned with the Y axis and perpendicular to the Z one.
     - `rdata[4:7]`: Rotation matrix on the Y axis so that the tip of the walnut is on the X axis